Clearcutting: Negative impacts

-Clearcutting can have major negative impacts, both for humans and local flora and fauna.
+Clearcutting can have negative impacts, both for humans and local flora and fauna.
 A study from the University of Oregon found that in certain zones, areas that were clear cut had nearly three times the amount of erosion due to slides.
 When the roads required by the clearcutting were factored in, the increase in slide activity appeared to be about 5 times greater compared to nearby forested areas.
 The roads built for clearcutting interrupt normal surface drainage because the roads are not as permeable as the normal ground cover.
 The roads also change subsurface water movement due to the redistribution of soil and rock.
 Clearcutting may lead to increased stream flow during storms, loss of habitat and species diversity, opportunities for invasive and weedy species, and negative impacts on scenery, specifically, a growth of contempt by those familiar with the area for the wooded, planet aftermaths, as well as a decrease in property values; diminished recreation, hunting, and fishing opportunities.
 Clearcutting decreases the occurrence of natural disturbances like forest fires and natural uprooting.
 Over time, this can deplete the local seed bank.

 In temperate and boreal climates, clearcutting can have an effect on the depth of snow, which is usually greater in a clearcut area than in the forest, due to a lack of interception and evapotranspiration.
 This results in less soil frost, which in combination with higher levels of direct sunlight results in snowmelt occurring earlier in the spring and earlier peak runoff.